starkleandro/korpoduell/README.md

 # korpoduell
-A competitive mobile quiz with persistant leaderboards built for university students
+A competitive mobile quiz game with real-time duels, accounts, and persistent progression.